-In March 2022, the WPI Police Department entered into a memorandum of understanding (MOU) with the Worcester Police Department to comply with MGL C.6 §168E (c) and 610 CMR 14.00.
-The purpose of this MOU is to facilitate opportunities for communication between the Institute of Higher Education (IHE) and the Local Law Enforcement Agency (LLEA) and to establish the respective roles and responsibilities of both the IHE and the LLEA regarding the prevention of and response to sexual misconduct.
+In March 2022, the WPI Police Department entered into a memorandum of understanding (MOU) with the City of Worcester Police Department to comply with MGL C.6§168E (c) and 610 CMR 14.00.
+The purpose of this MOU is to facilitate opportunities for communication between the WPI and the Worcester Police, as well as their respective roles and responsibilities regarding the prevention of and response to alleged sexual misconduct.

-In addition, the WPI Police Department maintains a close working relationship with the City of Worcester Police Department, the City of Boston Police Department, and with other state and federal law enforcement agencies along with various other elements of the criminal justice system such as the Worcester County District Attorney's Office.
+In addition, the WPI Police Department maintains a close working relationship with the City of Worcester Police Department, the City of Boston Police Department, the Massachusetts State Police, and other state and federal law enforcement agencies along with various other elements of the criminal justice system such as the Worcester County District Attorney's Office.

-This collaboration includes sharing of intelligence and statistical data related to criminal activity impacting the WPI community, reciprocal cooperation and assistance with alleged criminal activity affecting the WPI community.
+These collaborations include sharing of intelligence and statistical data related to criminal activity impacting the WPI community, reciprocal cooperation and assistance with alleged criminal activity affecting the WPI community.
 WPI Police Department attends meetings with the City of Worcester Police Department to exchange ideas, discuss crime trends, and identify problems, which may be of concern for the WPI community.